phillydotnet/Presentations/2023/0816-dotnet/README.md

-ng g c pga/components/season --inline-style ng g c pga/components/tournament --inline-style ng g c pga/components/player --inline-style
+ng g c pga/components/season --inline-style ng g c pga/components/tournament --inline-style
 ```
-22. each statement makes 3 new files and updates the paretn module, briefly inspect all of these
+21. each statement makes 3 new files and updates the parent module, briefly inspect all of these
-23. test one of the new components with a manual url in the already open browser
+22. test one of the new components with a manual url in the already open browser
 ```
 http://localhost:4200/nfl/roster
 ```
-24. this won't work unless we define some routes and outlets
+23. this won't work unless we define some routes and outlets
-25. edit app.module.html, replace all existing code, then test in the browser
+24. edit app.module.html, replace all existing code, then test in the browser
 ```
 <h1 style="background-color: aqua;padding: .5em;">Agility Sports</h1>
 <router-outlet></router-outlet>
 ```
-26. repeat this step for all 5 modules, edit only the top level html in each, use that cut and paste!
+25. repeat this step for all 5 modules, edit only the top level html in each, use that cut and paste!
-27. here is a sample for nfl
+26. here is a sample for nfl
 ```
 <h1 style="background-color: steelblue;padding: .5em;">National Football League</h1>
 <router-outlet></router-outlet>
 ```
-28. now that we have somethign to see, add routing as needed, edit nfl/nfl-routing.module.ts, put his inside the routes array
+27. now that we have somethign to see, add routing as needed, edit nfl/nfl-routing.module.ts, put his inside the routes array
 ```
     path: "nfl",
     children: [